atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 ![Data from Bosliovich et al. (2015); gridded data products disagree on average global monthly precipitation by up to 40%, and aren't always consistent!](https://paper-attachments.dropbox.com/s_68BC671A1663C9697A33A33E2D6C239622EC497BC251908A341D68D3A838B5CF_1569337731829_global_monthly_precip_reanalysis_models.png)

-Unlike temperature, which is relatively uniform spatiotemporally and can be interpolated with a relatively high degree of confidence, precipitation data is very difficult to interpolate and requires a much more complex understanding of regional precipitation patterns.
-Consequently,  [text on common issues with assimilated precipitation productsXXXX]
+Unlike temperature, which is relatively uniform spatiotemporally and can be interpolated with a relatively high degree of confidence, precipitation data is very difficult to interpolate and requires a much more complex understanding of regional precipitation patterns to assimilate into gridded products.
+Consequently, gridded precipitation data should be used with ["extreme caution"](https://climatedataguide.ucar.edu/climate-data/atmospheric-reanalysis-overview-comparison-tables), and its uncertainties should not be underestimated.

-Finally, even the ‘raw’ precipitation data from weather stations and rain gauges is problematic.
+Even ‘raw’ precipitation data from weather stations and rain gauges are problematic.
 Developing a reliable, easily scaled rain gauge network is a difficult task.
-As an example, a common type of rain gauge, the ‘tipping bucket’, only records rain in discrete intervals (when the bucket fills and subsequently ‘tips’), and therefore can record a large rainstorm when a drizzle happened if that drizzle happens to be the straw that tips the bucket.
-A meteorologist once told the author of this section that tipping buckets stationed in remote areas may be stuck in the ‘tipped’ position for some time before anyone notices or can repair it.
+For exapmle, a common type of rain gauge, the ‘tipping bucket’, only records rain in discrete intervals (when the bucket fills and subsequently ‘tips’), and therefore could record a rainstorm if a drizzle tips an already-full bucket.
+A meteorologist once told the author of this section that tipping buckets stationed in remote areas may be stuck in the ‘tipped’ position for some time before anyone notices or can repair them.

 In general, rain gauges of most types are biased low.
 In strong wind conditions, many drops may not enter the rain catch in a gauge due to turbulence; in strong storms, point estimates may miss areas of greatest intensity.
 Rain data averaged over areas with complex terrain is biased because of the vertical profile of precipitation (stations are generally in valleys).
 Kenji Matsuura (of the UDel dataset fame) in his [expert guidance](https://climatedataguide.ucar.edu/climate-data/global-land-precipitation-and-temperature-willmott-matsuura-university-delaware) on his dataset explains: “Under-catch bias can be nontrivial and very difficult to estimate adequately, especially over extensive areas...”